Can Carbon-Aware Electric Load Shifting Reduce Emissions? An Equilibrium-Based Analysis

 \underline{Step $2$:} We calculate the average carbon emissions from the market clearing results, namely $\lambda_{b}$.
 We then solve \eqref{eq33} with the calculated average carbon emission to represent how carbon-sensitive loads would adapt their load.

-\underline{Step $3$:} Finally, we solve another market clearing similar to the MCDF, representing the intra-day electricity market, with updated load profiles.
+\underline{Step $3$:} Finally, we solve another market clearing similar to the MCFD, representing the intra-day electricity market, with updated load profiles.
 We denote the average carbon emission based on these market clearing results as $\lambda_{a}$.

+\qquad One critical issue with this sequential method is that there is a time lag in the signal $\lambda_e$ received by the consumer.
+Specifically, consumers only receive the carbon emission signal a posteriori, after the market is cleared, and do not know the impacts of their behaviors on the next market clearing results.
+This is in contrast to our equilibrium formulation, which allows consumers to possess “perfect" knowledge of carbon emission intensity signals.

 \end{itemize}